NETWAYS/foreman-training/configmanagement/04_ansible.md

 ****

 * Install Foreman Plugin and Smart Proxy Plugin using foreman-installer
+* Download the collection "community.general"
 * Download the role "geerlingguy.ntp"

-Ansible roles can be downloaded from Ansible Galaxy using the CLI.
+Ansible roles and collections can be downloaded from Ansible Galaxy using the CLI or a Remote Execution Job.

 * Import roles and assign them
-* Prepare Smart proxy to play roles

-Smart Proxy needs a SSH key to play roles.

 * Play roles using the webinterface

 Optional: